1. Housing — rent or mortgage, utilities, water/gas/electricity, internet

 2. Food — eating out + groceries + delivery

 Korean households tend to land at 14–16%, U.S. averages at 12–13%.
-The fast-growing piece is dining-out and delivery.
-When people say they "cut food spending," they usually mean those two — groceries are surprisingly rigid.
+What inflates this bucket is dining-out and delivery.
+But crack open the budgets of people who say they \"cut food spending\" and it's almost always those two they cut — groceries barely move.
+Groceries are stubborn.

 3. Transportation — vehicle, fuel, public transit, upkeep